 Ann Parks McCray calls Wilmington, North Carolina, home.
-This southeastern coastal area’s natural beauty inspires her abstract naturescapes as do beautiful landscapes and seascapes wherever she travels.
+This southeastern coastal area’s natural beauty inspires her abstract nature and seascapes.
 Nature is her primary source of inspiration.
 Many of McCray’s pieces express the essence of sky, sea, and a dense lushness of trees.
 A bold palette with generous paint produces an energetic textured feel.
 These renditions are interpretations of moments in time experienced in particular locations.
-Many of her over-sized paintings are suited to large airy spaces where light and distance combine to emphasize a sense of freedom in the work.
+Many of her over-sized paintings are suitable for large airy spaces where light and distance combine to emphasize a sense of freedom in the work.

-Marrying beauty with function to harmonize space is a personal goal for McCray.
-She believes that one’s visual experience is both psychologically and emotionally significant to a positive life experience.
-Ann notices that art inspires and comforts, heals and rejuvenates—that the human heart rests in beauty.
-Convinced that art is meant to work as well as please, her pieces are placed in healing spaces in Texas, Ohio, North Carolina, and Montana.
+Marrying beauty with function to harmonize space is a personal goal.
+She believes one’s visual experience is psychologically and emotionally significant to a positive life experience and that art inspires and comforts, heals and rejuvenates—that the human heart rests in beauty.
+Convinced art is meant to work as well as please, her art hangs in healing spaces in Texas, Ohio, North Carolina, and Montana.

 An intuitive painter, McCray explains her process: “I begin a piece without defined intention; I wait for a composition to emerge.
-Listening to music, working quickly, I choose colors and utensils by feel.
-Beginning with a brush, I often incorporate spatula or wooden brush handles.
+Often while listening to music and working quickly, I choose colors and utensils by feel.
+Beginning with a brush, I may incorporate spatula, palette knife, or wooden brush handles.
 I turn the canvas, so a finished piece has been worked from a number of directions.
 I study each piece in the full-wall mirror in my studio—to consider the painting in its reversed reflection—for hints of additions or revisions.
-This technique helps me merge further with the process.”
+This technique helps me merge further with the painting.”

-McCray studied art at Amarillo College in Amarillo, Texas.
-She began a professional art career 25 years ago, creating large hand-built nonfunctional pieces in high-fire stoneware pottery.
+Ann studied art at Amarillo College in Amarillo, Texas, and attended numerous professional workshops.
+She began a professional art career 25 years ago, creating large hand-built nonfunctional high-fire stoneware pottery.
 As a potter, one of her favorite aspects was glazing—applying abstract designs to clay.
 Eventually, she turned full attention to painting on canvas.
-She works primarily in oils.
-In addition to Cortile Gallery in Provincetown, MA, McCray is represented in North Carolina at Sunset River Marketplace Gallery in Calabash, FatCat Ltd. with Priba Furniture & Interiors in Greensboro, and New Elements Gallery in Wilmington.
+She works primarily in oils and is represented in Massachusetts by Cortile Gallery in Provincetown; and New Elements Gallery in Wilmington.